Reviewed by Exchange Driving TestsLast updated:

 Can Exchange Driving Tests swap it for me?

-No. Exchange Driving Tests only helps identify possible learner-to-learner matches.
-It does not access DVSA, book tests, change tests, cancel tests or complete swaps.
+No. The service only identifies possible matches.
+It does not access DVSA, book, change, cancel or complete swaps.

 Does a possible match guarantee a successful swap?